Temples of Wisdom.org

 In this essay, we are going to describe Rebazar's life, and the process of the development of the Brotherhood of Light and the Temples of Wisdom.

 There has been much speculation on the origin of the name Rebazar Tarzs.
 Because Rebazar had a Muslim family name, Twitchell preferred to address him by this title fearing a Muslim sounding name might alienate Eckankar followers.
-But a second name was required to fully identify a person.
+But a second name would be helpful to fully identify a person.
 So Twitchell searched for a last name that might be acceptable to people.
 Twitchell's background in Science Fiction and adventure writing made him sensitive to the importance of choosing a good name when embellishing a story.

 When Rebazar was recounting his travels during his life in the physical world to Twitchell, he mentioned that he had visited Tarsus in modern day Turkey, the place in the Bible where the evangelist Saint Paul was born.
 Paul Twitchell thought that connecting himself with the biblical Saint Paul and connecting the name Tarsus with his guru might create a subconscious association that would appeal to people and enhance both their reputations.